libretro/docs/docs/library/pcsx_rearmed.md

 - **Multitap Mode (Restart)** [pcsx_rearmed_multitap] (**disabled**|port 1 only|port 2 only|both)

-	Sets the multitap device in either port 1/2 to allowing upto 5 players, or on both for 8 players.
+	Sets the multitap device in either port 1 or port 2 allowing support of upto 5 players, or on both for 8 players.

 !!! attention
 	Multitap option works depending on the game.
 Setting any mode on a game that does not use multitap will make inputs not working.
 Leave mode at **disabled** unless supported by game and you really to play in multiplayer modes.